Quick answer

 Quick read

-Recreational track (1-2 classes per week, no competition): $150-400 for the full first year including gear, costumes, and recital fees.
-Competition track first year: $600-1,200 or more depending on number of routines and event schedule.
-The biggest swing is the recital costume ($75-150) and, on the competition track, the entry fees ($50-150 per number per event).
+Recreational track (1 to 2 classes per week, no competition): $150 to $400 across the first year for gear, costumes, and recital fees.
+Competition track first year: $600 to $1,200 or more depending on number of routines and event schedule.
+Both figures leave out tuition, which is separate and ongoing at $80 to $150 a month for recreational, and that is the cost most first-year families forget to add.
+The biggest swing is the recital costume ($75 to $150) and, on the competition track, the entry fees ($50 to $150 per number per event).
 Don't buy anything until the studio sends requirements, because buying before the dress code arrives is the most common source of first-year waste.

 Gear for this situation